Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Is Plan N better than Plan G?

-Neither plan is universally better — the right choice depends on your health and usage patterns.
-Plan G offers more complete coverage with no copays and covers excess charges, but costs roughly $40–$45 more per month than Plan N. If you visit the doctor fewer than 6–8 times per year and see Medicare-assignment providers, Plan N's premium savings will likely outweigh your copay costs.
+Neither plan is universally better, since the right choice depends on your health and usage patterns.
+Plan G offers more complete coverage with no copays and covers excess charges, but costs roughly $30 to $60 more per month than Plan N. If you visit the doctor fewer than 6 to 8 times per year and see Medicare-assignment providers, Plan N's premium savings will likely outweigh your copay costs.
 If you're a frequent care user or want complete cost predictability, Plan G may be the smarter choice.

 Can I switch from Plan N to Plan G later?

 You can apply to switch from Plan N to Plan G at any time, but outside of your Medigap Open Enrollment Period, insurers in most states can require medical underwriting.
 This means you could be denied the switch or charged higher premiums based on your current health status.
-A few states (like New York and Connecticut) have more consumer-friendly rules allowing year-round guaranteed issue.
+A few states (like Connecticut, New York, Maine, and Washington, plus the 15 birthday-rule states for 2026) have more consumer-friendly rules allowing year-round or annual guaranteed issue.
 If you're considering switching, consult a licensed Medicare insurance broker to understand your options in your state.

 Ready to Compare Guides Plans?